 For a user who’s just interacting with your brand for the first time, spending time to understand what products you have is frustrating.
 Being clear right from the start can help a lot in edging them towards a purchase.

-Like Airbnb does in their welcome email example.
+Like Airbnb does in their welcome email.
 They state what the subscriber can expect from the brand right at the start.
 Then they go on to explain their products visually (and how!).

 6. Place your CTAs strategically to drive action

-If you have a lot of important information to share with your shoppers — like details about your subscription box or your brand benefits — it’s best to keep your CTA at the end of the email.
-However, if the rest of your email is non-critical — like sections about different collections — place your button above the fold and then structure the rest of the content under it so that shoppers can be directly taken to the website.
+If you have important information to share like details about your subscription box or your brand benefits , keep your CTA at the end of the email.
+If the rest of your email is less important, place your button above the fold.
+Include the rest after the CTA.

-Moreover, ensure that your CTA button is bright and stands out against the rest of the email.
+You might want to use a bright CTA button that stands out.
 This way, even if shoppers skim through your email, the button would capture their attention and nudge action.
-This is a fantastic way to ensure you keep generating revenue from your eCommerce welcome email campaigns.

 Fracture sends a welcome email warmly greeting shoppers and offering them a discount.
 They have then placed a bright blue "Shop Now" button at the end of the email, guiding shoppers to that prominent button within their welcome email.